Daguhh/naivecalendar/README.rst

 .. note::

-    If you create at theme with the same name as it exist in /usr/share/naivecalendar/themes, it will overwrite its configuration.
+    If it exist two themes with the same name, the one in *$HOME/.config/...* will be prevalent over the others

-Then modify themes one by one with your favourite editor or use naivecalendar subcommand to update multiples themes at once (cfg files)
+Then modify themes one by one with your favourite editor or use naivecalendar subcommand to update multiples themes at once (cfg files only)

 .. code:: bash